joshbegley/nyt-latest/README.md

 https://nytimes.com/video/world/europe/100000008099394/greece-older-residents-vaccine.html?searchResultPosition=2

 **Explore the Sound of Activism With Tom Morello**\
 `Songs and social movements often go hand in hand.
-What music defines our politically charged times?`\
+What music defines our politically charged times?
+Join a virtual event on Dec.
+15.`\
 https://nytimes.com/2021/11/30/opinion/explore-the-sound-of-activism-with-tom-morello.html?searchResultPosition=3

 **At 80, Robert Wilson Holds On to a Singular Vision for the Stage**\